-Daily precipitation, minimum and maximum temperatures gridded datasets have been generated for the Koshi Basin.
+Daily precipitation, minimum and maximum temperatures gridded datasets were generated for the Koshi Basin.
 These are more accurate than existing products due to the improvements in locations of rainfall stations (providing better validation against observed data) and the use of sophisticated statistical methods.

 Describing river flow characteristics

 Expert ecologists identified a lack of knowledge about current flow regimes, and how ecologically significant aspects may change under altered flow regimes.
-Using a suite of hydrological metrics (e.g. mean daily flow) to classify and cluster flow regimes, we can map these to look at their spatial distribution.
+Using a suite of hydrological metrics (e.g. mean daily flow) to classify and cluster flow regimes, we mapped these to look at their spatial distribution.